2sic/2sxc-docs/2sxc Docs Generator/js-code/angular/dnn-sxc-angular/install.md

     Tutorial
     ---------------------------------------------------------------------------
     This main module configuration has two special things it includes
-    - DnnInterceptor: this ensures all http-requests will have the neecessary DNN headers
+    - DnnInterceptor: this ensures all http-requests will have the neecessary Dnn headers
     - ContentManagerModule: this enables attributes like sxc-toolbar for editing UIs
     ---------------------------------------------------------------------------
 */